spyrospav/tonyc-ntua/test/README.md

 ## Test cases format
-In order to run the test script the `.tony` files should have the following comment at the start :
+In order to run the test scripts the `.tony` files should have the following comment at the start :
 ```
 <*
  * Test case: example.tony